Project overview

 "Do customers need further clarification around Today's payment figure?"

-However, when prompted to revisit and comment on their understanding of today’s payment figure, 80% of them understood why their payment for today would differ from their subscription charge.
+However, when prompted to review it again, 80% of them understood why their payment for today would differ from their subscription charge.

 Q-Legacy Intercept screen